cockroachdb/docs/v20.2/spatial-indexes.md

 Spatial indexes differ from other types of indexes as follows:

 - They are specialized to operate on 2-dimensional `GEOMETRY` and `GEOGRAPHY` data types.
-They are stored by CockroachDB as a special type of [inverted index](inverted-indexes.html).
+They are stored by CockroachDB as a special type of [GIN index](inverted-indexes.html).
 For more details, [see below](#details).

 - If needed, they can be tuned to store looser or tighter coverings of the shapes being indexed, depending on the needs of your application.
 Tighter coverings are more expensive to generate, store, and update, but can perform better in some cases because they return fewer false positives during the initial index lookup.
 Tighter coverings can also lead to worse performance due to more rows in the index, and more scans at the storage layer.
 That's why we recommend that most users should not need to change the default settings.
 For more information, see [Tuning spatial indexes](#tuning-spatial-indexes) below.